Alternate nostril breathing

 Summary of the steps

-If you know what to do but just need a quick reminder, here it is.
-All steps are described in detail below.
+If you need a quick reminder, here it is.
+If you are just learning, please read the detailed description below.

 1. Sit comfortably with the head and spine upright.

-3. Close your right nostril and inhale through the left nostril.
+3. Close your right nostril with your right thumb and inhale through the left nostril.

-4. Close your left nostril, open your right nostril and exhale* through the right nostril.
+4. Close your left nostril with your right ring finger and release your thumb off your right nostril.

 What is alternate nostril breathing?